isomerpages/ncss-pc/pages/who-we-support.md

 mobility, overall fitness, and confidence.
 By <a href="https://donate.stripe.com/00gcQzevAcvq47e4gy" rel="noopener nofollow" target="_blank">donating</a> to the
 President’s Challenge, you can empower persons with disabilities and other communities in need to rise to their full potential.</p>
+<h4>Nur Syahidah Alim, Para archer</h4>
+<p>Nur Syahidah Alim was born with diplegia, a form of cerebral palsy marked
+by stiff lower limbs that results in difficulty walking or standing for extended periods of time.
+But the physical challenges were just the tip of the iceberg.
+She was constantly bullied and ostracised In school due to her condition, which prevented her from taking part in sports activities with her peers.</p>
+<p>However, it was Syahidah who demonstrated the grit and determination of
+a true athlete.
+With support from organisations like the Singapore Disability Sports Council (SDSC), she has become a world champion para archer and multiple gold medallist who has represented Singapore at the ASEAN PARA GAMES, Paralympic Games and the World Archery Para Championships.</p>
+<p>There are many more talented individuals like Syahidah just waiting to
+achieve their potential.
+Join us in supporting their growth by donating to the President’s Challenge today.</p>
+<p></p>
 <hr>
 <h4><strong>Benefitting Organisations</strong></h4>
 <ol data-tight="true" class="tight">